-Due October 27: Desecration Of Desire is Dave Clarke's first album in 14 years
+Due on 27 October, 'Desecration Of Desire' will be Dave Clarke's first album in 14 years

 14 years after Dave Clarke’s second album Devil’s Advocate, his third LP Desecration Of Desire will drop via Skint on October 27.
 A deeply personal affair that expresses Clarke’s widest tastes and influences, the label was launched last week with new single Charcoal Eyes (Glass Tears) featuring cult Seattle singer and writer Mark Lanegan.

-With Dave’s grainy textures and rough drive complementing Lanegan’s spoken word nightlife poetry perfectly, Charcoal Eyes follows a remarkable new collaboration with UNKLE earlier this year (Looking For The Rain) and sets us up for a second collaboration on Clarke’s album entitled Monochrome Sun.
+With Dave’s grainy textures and rough drive complementing Lanegan’s spoken word nightlife poetry perfectly, Charcoal Eyes follows a remarkable new collaboration with U.N.K.L.E earlier this year (Looking For The Rain) and sets us up for a second collaboration on Clarke’s album entitled Monochrome Sun.

 “Mark Lanegan has been on my playlist for so many years,” writes the White Noise broadcaster in the sleeve notes from the forthcoming album.
-“From QOTSA to Gutter Twins, to his stunning version of the Bond Song You Only Live Twice, so to have him in my studio to do my first attempt at writing lyrics on Charcoal Eyes (Glass Tears) was a bit of a mind blowing moment, and for him to also bring Monochrome Sun to the table was a bonus.
+“From QOTSA to Gutter Twins, to his stunning version of the Bond Song You Only Live Twice, so to have him in my studio to do my first attempt at writing lyrics on Charcoal Eyes (Glass Tears) was a bit of a mind-blowing moment, and for him to also bring Monochrome Sun to the table was a bonus.
 Our collaboration was very quick as the guy is pure pro to the core.
-We even managed to sneak in to a Trentemøller show whilst on the clock.”
+We even managed to sneak into a Trentemøller show whilst on the clock.”

-Lanegan isn’t the only collaborator on the Desecration Of Desire.
+Lanegan isn’t the only collaborator on Desecration Of Desire.
 LOUISAHHH, Keith Tenniswood, Gazelle Twin, Mt Sims and Anika all play key roles in an album that appears to be Clarke’s most honest creative body of work to date.

 23 years after his seminal Red 1 release, and over 30 years since he began his career as a hip-hop DJ, Desecration Of Desire is shaping up to be one of Clarke’s most exciting creative projects to date.
 Full tracklist and pre-order details below.